brentp/combined-pvalues/examples/charm/README.md

 -----------------------

-To compare to Irizarry, we filter `comb-p` candidate DMR's to those with a p-values less than 0.1 and with more than 8 probes in the DMR.
+To compare to Irizarry, we filter `comb-p` candidate DMR's to those with Sidak corrected region p-values less than 0.1 and with more than 8 probes in the DMR.

 ```Shell
 awk '$7 < 0.1 || $5 > 8' data/quantile/p.disease/p.disease.regions-p.bed \